BreckEmert/BreckEmert.github.io/_posts/2025-06-02-Ilya's-Superhuman-Inference-Claim.markdown

 ---

-In that talk there was never an exact finish to the claim; he completely stumbles at the end and leaves the formal grounding entirely unmentioned.
-GPT-2 had been released just a month earlier (Feb 2019), demonstrating that Attention was sufficiently expressive to where scaling it led to emergent behavior like summarization and translation without task-specific finetuning[^2] (note GPT-1 also had Attention but was only twice the size of my last personal NLP project, 117M).
+In that talk there was never an exact finish to the claim; he completely stumbles at the end and leaves the formal grounding unmentioned.
+GPT-2 had been released just a month earlier (Feb 2019), demonstrating that Attention was sufficiently expressive to where scaling it led to emergent behavior like summarization and translation without task-specific finetuning[^2] (note GPT-1 also had Attention but was only twice the size of my last personal NLP project at 117M).
 But still, the theoretical basis for why prediction by itself was yielding understanding was nonexistent.

-Because he only cites intuitive but not rigorous examples, we have to explicitly reconstruct his implicit premises - I see two.
+His arguments are only intuitive and not rigorous, and I think two premises stand out.
 The first is that <em>text is mostly self-contained.</em>  Predicting tokens accurately demands learning the semantic and logical structure of the text.
 The next is that <em>making use of the data is making use of the world.</em>  More things are related than we think[^3] and here Ilya is now seeing this in the training data.

-Though these are powerful intuitively, they weren't without criticism - expected considering how much exists even today with O3 and 4.5.
-It was already evident that models engaged/were entirely memorization, but the introduction of Attention deepened the conviction by allowing it directly into the realm of lexical memorization[^4].
-GPT-2 still failed at arithmetic and Winograd schema challenges (it achieved SOTA, but only 67% accuracy, which just can't be considered a win whatsoever, especially considering baseline for this task is 50%).
+These ideas are powerful intuitively, but much harder to ground.
+Online criticism came, as it still does even with O3 and 4.5 today.
+It already seemed[^7] that models could strongly rely on memorization, and the introduction of Attention more explicitely demarcated the lexical memorization regime[^4] because the models could more easily follow "if-then" heuristics.
+But GPT-2 had demonstrably failed at arithmetic and Winograd schema challenges (it achieved SOTA, but only 67% accuracy, which just can't be considered a win whatsoever, especially considering baseline for this benchmark is 50%).

-Even though this talk was in 2019, Ilya would've known the original [2020 scaling laws](https://arxiv.org/pdf/2001.08361) well.
+Enter [scaling laws](https://arxiv.org/pdf/2001.08361).
+Even though this talk was in 2019, before the release of the famous 2020 scaling laws paper, Ilya would have had substantial—or better—insight into those results.
+This was the theoretical clarity that Ilya had when making these claims.
+The Open AI team works concurrently on sequential generations of ChatGPT (GPT-3 was released only a year later), so the design was likely already shaped by the insights from scaling laws research and GPT-2 results.

 # Ilya's statement in 2023 ([link](https://youtu.be/Yf1o0TQzry8?t=394))
+---
 <div class="small"><div class="ps">
   <p>(Dwarkesh) So you could argue that next-token prediction can only help us match human performance, and maybe not surpass it.
 What would it take to surpass human performance?</p>
   <p>(Ilya) I challenge the claim that next-token prediction cannot surpass human performance.
 It looks like on the surface it cannot.
 It looks on the surface if you just learn to imitate, to predict what people do—it means that you can only copy people.</p>